whitneyshine/bikesharing/README.md

  Finally, I will add these new visualizations to the two I created in this module for the final presentation and analysis to pitch to investors.<br><br>

-## What You're Creating<br>
+## What I Have Created<br>
 This new assignment consists of two technical analysis deliverables and a written report to present the results.
-I will submit the following:
+I have submitted the following:

   * Deliverable 1: Change Trip Duration to a Datetime Format<br>
   * Deliverable 2: Create Visualizations for the Trip Analysis<br>